mid-lab-kaist/mid-lab-kaist.github.io/projects/user_review_analysis/index.md

 <hr>

 **Publications**
-Lee, B., Sleeswijk Visser, F., Saakes, D.P.
+Bokyung Lee, Froukje Sleeswijk Visser, Daniel Saakes.
 Online User Reviews as a Design Resource In proceedings of the International Assocations of Societies of Design Resarch (IASDR) 2015.

 **Demos**
 IASDR 2015, 2 Nov 2015 - 5 Nov 2015.
 Brisbane, Australia.